 - List more functions here, following the category structure.

 - Correct errors by moving functions to better categories where appropriate, and of course fixing typos.
 Note: that it is OK for a function to appear in more than one category.

 Read Contributing to WordPress to find out more about how you can contribute to the effort!

 - Trac Browser - WordPress source code.
 Choose 'Tags' to find a specific version source code, or 'Trunk' to see the latest version source code.

 - PHPXref for WordPress - Cross reference of WordPress files, functions, and variables, which seems to point to the latest released version.

-- WordPress Function History Table - List each WordPress function with including the version it was introduced in or dropped in.
+- WordPress Function History Table for 3.0 and prior - List each WordPress function with including the version it was introduced in or dropped in.
 PlanetOzh recommends: "see related WordPress Functions Implementation History Tool for more information (and for a more usable tool)"

 - WordPress Variable Report - A list of WordPress functions, listing what version of PHP every function requires (and if there's a compatible function available), what varables/arguments in functions are unused, and what functions/variables each class contains (and their default values).

 - WordPress Hooks Table - A list of WordPress actions and filters, cross-referenced to the files they are in